gutenye/chromium-tmpfs/README.md

 Overview
 --------

-	for ArchLinux system.
+For Arch Linux.

 Usage
 -----

 Normal use

-	$ rc.d start chromium-tmpfs # move profiles to tmpfs
+	$ sudo rc.d start chromium-tmpfs # move profiles to tmpfs
-	$ rc.d stop chromium-tmpfs  # sync profiles to your disk
+	$ sudo rc.d stop chromium-tmpfs  # sync profiles to your disk
-	$ rc.d restart chromium-tmpfs # stop and start
+	$ sudo rc.d restart chromium-tmpfs # stop and start
-	$ rc.d save chromium-tmpfs  # sync your profile to your disk, but do not stop using tmpfs
+	$ sudo rc.d save chromium-tmpfs  # sync your profile to your disk, but do not stop using tmpfs

 Put it into startup